About ORDER BY RAND()

 If you need to use the ORDER BY RAND() function in MySQL, you do have the option to enable it.
 You will find the toggle for this function in your WordPress Admin Dashboard, under the WP Engine plugin tab (

 Scroll down to the “Advanced Configuration” section and you will see the option to “allow ORDER BY RAND().”

 When using ORDER BY RAND() there are some caveats to consider:

 - Firstly, we recommend caching your randomized result using a Transient.
 You can set a Transient expiration time of 5-15 minutes.
 This in turn can help ensure your queries scale with excess traffic.

 - If you experience any conflicts or unexpected behavior with your Transient, consider turning off Object Caching.

-- And, remember that the page generated by PHP will be cached for 10 minutes in our proprietary page caching system (Evercache).
+- Remember that the page generated by PHP will be cached for 10 minutes in our proprietary page caching system (Evercache).
 This means a randomized result will show every 10 minutes for your new users.

 NEXT STEP: Learn about WP Engine caching